Stellabenja/Datenbank-projekt-web-Babble/README.md

 # Datenbank-projekt-web-Babble
 Development of a web application for user interactions.
-A Sql database for a persistent data save.
+A Sql database was developped for a persistent data save.

-Project is developped with the ADIT model.
-Java , html and css are used for this project
+Java , html5 and css are languages used for this project